 - The number of pixels in the image.
 For example, a typical low-resolution computer screen might by 1024×768.
 This is 786,432 pixels total, or about three-fourths of a megapixel.
 An high-definition (HD) video image is 1920×1080, or about 2 megapixels.
 Digital cameras can produce 5 or 10 megapixels or so, which means the image is larger than you can fit on most screens. - Resolution can also refer to the density of the pixels in the display usually referred to as pixels per inch (PPI) or dots per inch (DPI).
 Computer screens tend to be around 100 ppi, but some are larger.
 The Apple Retina brand displays are in the range 220-320 ppi.
-We can achieve much higher density using print on paper: a high-end laser print might be 1200 dpi or even higher.
+We can achieve much higher density using print on paper: a high-end laser printer might be 1200 dpi or even higher.
 Projection screens are likely very low density, just because the same number of pixels are stretched over several feet.
-I'd estimate that our projection screen in class is under 20 ppi (about 1024 pixels spread across 5 feet).

-Black and white
+2. Black and white